 Accessibility in Microsoft Office 2007

-Microsoft Office 2007 is more accessible than ever before, making it easier for everyone to create documents, spreadsheets, and presentations with rich content.
-Finding commands you need is easier with the completely redesigned user interface.
-Microsoft Office 2007 also has improved compatibility with assistive technology products.
+Microsoft Office 2007 introduced more accessibility than ever before, making it easier for everyone to create documents, spreadsheets, and presentations with rich content.
+Finding frequently used commands was made easier with the completely redesigned user interface.
+Microsoft Office 2007 also provided improved compatibility with assistive technology products.

 Accessibility Features in Microsoft Office 2007